cbiffle/m4vga-rs/README.md

 These are the reason that `unsafe` exists.
 In these cases the right solution is to wrap the code in a neat, safe API (and I have):

-- Calling into assembly code: 5
-- Getting exclusive references to shared mutable global data: 5
+- 5 cases: Getting exclusive references to shared mutable global data, which is super racy unless you're careful.
-- `UnsafeCell` access within custom mutex-like types: 4
+- 4 cases: Calling into assembly code, which can do literally whatever it wants and so must be handled carefully.
+- 4 cases: Managing the DMA controller, which is basically a peripheral for doing unsafe memory things.
-- `unsafe impl Sync` on custom mutex-like types: 3
+- 3 cases: Implementing custom mutex-like types.
-- Setting up the CPU (e.g. memory mapping, floating point, fault reporting, interrupt priorities): 2
+- 2 cases: Setting up the CPU and hardware environment.
-- Doing something scary with `core::mem::transmute` to implement an inter-thread reference sharing primitive: 2
+- 2 cases: Doing something scary with `core::mem::transmute` to implement an inter-thread reference sharing primitive:
-- Setting up the DMA controller: 1

 This leaves two `unsafe` uses that can likely be fixed:

-- Taking a very lazy shortcut with `core::mem::transmute` that can probably be
+- Taking a very lazy shortcut with `core::mem::transmute` that can probably be improved.
-  improved: 1
-- Deliberately aliasing a `[u32]` as `[u8]` (something that should be in the standard library): 1
+- Deliberately aliasing a `[u32]` as `[u8]` (something that should be in the standard library).

 By contrast: `m4vgalib` contains **10,692 lines of unsafe code.** That is, every C++ statement that I wrote.
-Auditing 53 lines, all of which can be found by `grep`, is much easier.
+Reviewing all possible sources of pointer-related bugs by reading *35 lines* -- all of which can be found by `grep` -- is much easier than reviewing over 10k lines of C++.

 #### Bounds checking